 Special Powers for Pres.
 Duterte

-The bill — tentatively titled the “Bayanihan Act of 2020” — will allow Pres.
-Duterte vast powers supposedly intended to help the government deal with the current COVID-19 pandemic, including the power to:
+The bill called the “Bayanihan to Heal as One” was eventually approved by Congress and gave Pres.
+Duterte vast powers supposedly intended to help the government effectively deal with the current COVID-19 pandemic, including the power to:

-1. Temporarily take over and control the operation of any privately-owned public utility or business affected with public interest, including but not limited to utilities, hotels and similar establishments, public transportation, and telecommunication companies (Section 4, Item 4 of the bill);
+1. Direct the operations and, if necessary, take control of any privately-owned public utility or business affected with public interest, including but not limited to hotels and similar establishments, public transportation, utilities, and telecommunication companies (Section 4, Item 4 of the bill);

 2. Undertake the procurement of the following as the need arises, in the fastest manner possible (Section 4, Item 6):